 Is public transport up and running?

 Yes, all bus routes, the metro and taxis are running (and have been since lockdown).
-However, capacity and frequency are reduced.
+However, capacity is reduced due to social distancing, but frequency is back to normal.
 As from 4 May, you must wear a mask when you use public transport including taxis.